Where to Stay in Medellin (+ BEST Medellin Neighborhoods)

 I recommend staying in Laureles if you’re looking to spend any more than about a week and a half or two weeks in Medellin.
 Any longer than that and you’ll want to feel settled in, an atmosphere that might be a little harder to achieve in the most boisterous El Poblado.

 Laureles is also quite centrally located, almost in between El Poblado and El Centro, so the two areas of the city that you’re likely to frequent are just next door.
-The metros don’t serve this area quite as well as it does El Centro or El Poblado, but you’re not too far – about a 15-20 minute walk depending on where you’re staying.
+The metros don’t serve this area quite as well as El Centro or El Poblado, but you’re not too far – about a 15-20 minute walk depending on where you’re staying.

 The accommodation options you’ll find in Laureles are generally in the lower to middle range price-wise.
 It’s also home to a few coliving spaces if you’re interested in these kinds of accommodations.
 This would be an excellent neighborhood to call home as a digital nomad!